-Figure 9: Recomposition Phase
+Figure 8: Recomposition Phase

-During the recomposition stage, shown in Figure 9, the agency reviews, participates in, and approves the integration plan, training documentation, and test plans/procedures.
+During the recomposition stage, shown in Figure 8, the agency reviews, participates in, and approves the integration plan, training documentation, and test plans/procedures.
 The systems engineer supports, participates in, and monitors integration, training, test procedures, tests, and risk management.
 The systems integrator performs, documents, and implements integration tests, and resolves defects.
 Additionally, he/she confirms that system requirements are met, performs configuration management, and conducts risk management.
 The system evaluator conducts validation studies and reports results to the project stakeholders.
-As the last step, the RITSA is updated, as a minimum to change the status of the project from planned to existing.
+As the last step, the RITSA is updated, as a minimum to change the status of the project from planned to existing, and if the interface requirements and information exchanges as accomodated in the project's final design are inconsistent with those specified in the RITSA.
 Also, the RITSA should be updated to capture any changes caused by the project related to operational concepts, stakeholders, operating agreements, etc.